 With an ensuite bathroom, used by adults only, you can afford to be more adventurous with the decor.
 As well as being more relaxed about the robustness of surfaces, you can splash out on the fixtures and fittings to help create the dream bathroom you've always wanted.

 So whether you have a clear idea of what you want for your ensuite space, have notions for something a little bit different, or are starting your bathroom project completely from scratch, we've gathered some gorgeous ensuite ideas to help you create your dream master bathroom.

 1. Inject the feeling of space with reflective surfaces

 ‘Be brave and experiment with shapes and sizes.
 Oversized mirrors help to make a room look much bigger, while an interesting frame design can add important detail to plain décor.’

 Practical features to look out for include integrated demister pads and bathroom lighting ideas for the mirror.
 ‘It is always practical to put an illuminated mirror on a separate circuit to the other lights in your ensuite to give the option of ambient lighting when required, usually at night,’ adds Yousef.

 2. Step into the light

-Stepping out of a dark, cosy bedroom into a light-filled ensuite is an uplifting way to start any day.
+Stepping out of a dark, cozy bedroom into a light-filled ensuite is an uplifting way to start any day.

 ‘The dark finish of the cabinetry contrasts and exaggerates the delight of the bright, sun-lit ensuite beyond,’ explains Scenesmith’s director Sophie Smith.